-- Brush with butter.
+- Brush the tops with butter.

 - Cover with plastic wrap and return to oven with pilot light on or to a warm location.

 - Let rolls sit for about 60 minutes or until they have filled out in the pan.
-(Can let them hang out until you are ready to bake and serve if desired)

 - Remove from oven and preheat the oven to 400 F.